Birgunj Television Channel: TV shows

 Hot talk features the interview or talking with notable persons or organizations of Birgunj.
 Music & More is a show that provides information of various song albums and their singers.
 SMS Pool is based on Facebook messages.
 Anyone can send messages in their thread and the messages are publicly spoken/displayed.
 Almost every programme-breaks are followed by a video song.
 Sometimes, films are also shown on BTV.

 Response

 BTV got a good response from viewers.
-During the end of 2014, it gained a good popularity.
-Despite of not having generated a good profit, it is spreading its broadcast almost all over Nepal.
+Towards the end of 2014 it gained popularity, despite not having generated a good profit, it is spreading its broadcasts almost all over Nepal.